Content piracy is big. It’s costly. And it’s a growing ROI problem for content owners and distributors across the globe.

 Protecting the Bottom Line

 While many things have changed in the content world, the need for content owners and distributors to protect their bottom line remains the same.
-Content piracy is a serious threat to ROI, requiring a holistic solution — spanning the delivery chain — to protect their investment.
+Live sports, TV and online movie piracy is a serious threat to ROI, requiring a holistic solution — spanning the delivery chain — to protect their investment.
 In our next blog post in this series we’ll start to assemble the full “puzzle of tools” needed for combating piracy.